micttyoid/articles/data/blog/2025/4/rules-of-ludo.md

 4. If the player's Base is empty and the player has neither forwardable pawn, nor forwardable Pair, the player takes another roll.

-If a player makes a die of six, **a third time** in its turn, the turn is terminated and the next player takes a turn.
+If a player makes **the four consecutive sixes** in its turn, at the last roll, the turn is terminated and the next player takes a turn.

 <sup>1</sup> This includes a pawn who is part of a pair since the split is
 allowed.